Church Audio Guide – 24 Tips For Great Sound

 21)Use quality cables

-In my own experience cables are the #1 reason for problems with PA systems.
+In my own experience cables are the #1 reason for problems with sound systems.
 If you want to get the best out of your current system and as much as you can eliminate potential problems, I would advise you to use quality cables.
 It is tempting to try and save money on this, but it could save you many headaches in the future.
-Trying to find the source of crackles and hum in a PA system is no easy task, and the last thing you want is for it to happen in the middle of Sunday worship.
+Trying to find the source of crackles and hum is no easy task, and the last thing you want is for it to happen in the middle of Sunday worship.

 If you start with a high quality multicore snake, then you are halfway there to eliminating potential problems.
 Quality multi-cores are expensive but I think are always worth forking out extra cash for.
 Second, buy decent loudspeaker cables.
 These cables need to carry the audio signals over a long distance and can be susceptible to interference of you use low-quality cables that are poorly made.
 Third, use quality 1/4″ jack cables.
 Don’t get drawn into buying these from your local discount store, but get the best you can possibly buy for the money.
 That includes short cables being used for guitar pedals and DI boxes.